crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it by using Active Deploy.
 We will show you the Active Deploy **CLI** commands, but you can also do this with the Active Deploy **Dashboard GUI**.

-Launch the Active Deploy with phase times that allow you to see progress fairly quickly.
-You can also see the status of the deployment.
+This will launch the Active Deploy with phase times that allow you to see progress fairly quickly (in real usage these would be different).

  1. Use the **cf active-deploy-create** command to create a new deployment